Tobi823/ffupdater/README.md

   called "user certificates").
 This is necessary for AdGuard (see [GitHub-Issue](https://github.com/Tobi823/ffupdater/issues/37)).
 Be careful which certificates you install.
   A malicious certificate can prevent FFUpdater finding new updates.
+- When using root permission, check for dangerous characters and use only values from an allow list.
+Only src/main/java/de/marmaro/krt/ffupdater/installer/RootInstaller.kt uses root permission.

 Feel free to check my source code ;)